mohitkr05/AWS_SAA_CA02/EC2/ec2.md

 - Savings Plan : Long term based usage - 1 to 3 years, reduces the cost
 - Reserved Instances : Reserve a specific virtual machine in a region - 1 to 3 years
 - Spot Instances : Request unused EC2 instances
+- Dedicated hosts : Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
+- Capacity Reservations – Reserve capacity for your EC2 instances in a specific Availability Zone for any duration

 <a name="setup"/>